Funded by: Google LLC.

 Dates: 2018-2021

-Principal Investigator: Murat Tekalp
+Principal Investigator: M. A. Tekalp

 The advent of deep learning is changing how we do 2D/3D image/video processing, including image/video restoration, interpolation, super-resolution, motion analysis/tracking, and compression, and light-field and hologram processing.
 Various deep neural network (DNN) architectures, such as convolutional neural networks (CNN), auto-encoders, recurrent neural networks (RNN), generative adversarial networks (GAN) have already been applied to different image/video processing problems.
 The question then arises whether data-driven deep networks and associated learning algorithms have become the preferred dominant solution to all image/video processing problems, in contrast to the traditional human-engineered, hand-crafted algorithms using domain-specific signals-systems models.
 The answer to this question is almost surely affirmative and deep image/video processing methods are poised to replace a large part of traditional image/video processing pipeline.